andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 tags:
   - tailwindcss
   - css
-description: A introduction to what Tailwind CSS is it's pros and cons.
+description: An introduction to what Tailwind CSS is, and its pros & cons.
 socialBackground: bg2
 ---